Family Planning Services

 Overview

-The State of Alaska’s Family Planning Program wants to make sure that Alaska’s women and men of all ages can choose when and if they want to have children, and get access to the services they need to plan healthy pregnancies.
+The Alaska Department of Health wants to make sure that Alaskans of all ages can choose when and if they want to have children, and get access to the services they need to plan healthy pregnancies.

 Why is it important to plan your pregnancy?